-We manufacture our consumable products in our headquarters facility in Seattle, Washington.
-In addition, Seattle is the center for research and development, order processing, receipt of our prep station and digital analyzer manufactured by third-party contract manufacturers and shipping products to customers.
+We manufacture our consumable products in our headquarters facilities in Seattle, Washington.
+In addition, Seattle is the center for research and development, order processing, receipt of our instruments manufactured by third-party contract manufacturers and shipping products to customers.
 Our facilities and the equipment we use to manufacture our consumable products would be costly, and would require substantial lead time, to repair or replace.
 Seattle is situated near active earthquake fault lines.
 These facilities may be harmed or rendered inoperable by natural or man-made disasters, including earthquakes and power outages, which may render it difficult or impossible for us to produce our products for some period of time.
 The inability to manufacture consumables or to ship products to customers for even a short period of time may result in the loss of customers or harm our reputation, and we may be unable to regain those customers in the future.
 Although we possess insurance for damage to our property and the disruption of our business, this insurance, and in particular earthquake insurance, which is limited, may not be sufficient to cover all of our potential losses and may not continue to be available to us on acceptable terms, if at all.

-We expect to generate a substantial portion of our revenue internationally and are subject to various risks relating to our international activities which could adversely affect our operating results.
+We expect to generate a substantial portion of our revenue internationally and are subject to various risks relating to our international activities, which could adversely affect our operating results.

-For the three months ended March 31, 2015 and 2014, approximately 35% and 32%, respectively, of our revenue was generated from sales to customers located outside of North America.
+For the six months ended June 30, 2016 and 2015, approximately 29% and 37%, respectively, of our revenue was generated from sales to customers located outside of North America.
 We believe that a significant percentage of our future revenue will come from international sources as we expand our overseas operations and develop opportunities in additional areas.
-Engaging in international business involves a number of difficulties and risks, including:
+Engaging in international business involves a number of difficulties and risks, including: required compliance with existing and changing foreign regulatory requirements and laws;

-required compliance with existing and changing foreign regulatory requirements and laws; required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act and U.K. Bribery Act, data privacy requirements, labor laws and anti-competition regulations; export or import restrictions; various reimbursement and insurance regimes; laws and business practices favoring local companies; longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; political and economic instability;
+required compliance with anti-bribery laws, such as the U.S. Foreign Corrupt Practices Act and U.K. Bribery Act, data privacy requirements, labor laws and anti-competition regulations;

+export or import restrictions;

+various reimbursement and insurance regimes;

+laws and business practices favoring local companies;

+longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems;